Spidy88/debug-logger/README.md

 [Live Demo](https://debug-logger-demo.herokuapp.com/)

+The log stream falls asleep, so you can [Kick the Log Generator](https://debug-logger-demo-stream.herokuapp.com/) here.

 A web application for interacting with debug logs.
 Any application that sends log data to a redis channel can be hooked up to this web application for easy visualization of log events in real time.
 To quickly get started, you can spin up the provided docker-compose.yml and see a dmo in action.
 If you have your own logs to view, you can